CodenameAKJ/Image-Compression-Using-K-Means-Clustering-From--Scratch/README.md

 This project successfully demonstrates that K-Means clustering can be a highly effective method for image compression.
 By reducing the number of distinct colors in an image to a user-defined `K`, significant file size reduction can be achieved with minimal perceptual loss of quality, especially when `K` is chosen appropriately.

-This is the original image used in the compression process.
+This is the original image used in the compression process [size 10.8 KB].

 ![Original](images/Original_image.jpg)

-This is the compressed one.
+This is the compressed one [size 7.6 KB].

 ![Compressed](images/reconstructed_image.jpg)